 - A review of all medications and supplements you're taking.
 You may need to stop taking certain medications or supplements before or after your cornea transplant.

 - Treatment for other eye problems.
-Unrelated eye problems, such as infection or inflammation, may reduce your chances of a successful cornea transplant.
-Your eye doctor will work to treat those problems before your surgery.
+Unrelated eye problems, such as infection or inflammation, can reduce your chances of a successful cornea transplant.
+Your eye doctor will treat those problems before your surgery.

 Finding a donor cornea